Skip to content

 Our Women For the Land program also conducts partners trainings on how best to implement Learning Circles.
 Through our Landowners and Farmers Partnering for Clean Water in the Great Lakes project we developed a best practices guide for hosting a Learning Circle.

-View Guide Here
+View Guide Here (external link)

 How can you help?